Sumersingpatil2694/EV-Charging-Infrastructure-Demand-Analysis/README.md

 - **Pandas / NumPy / Scikit-learn** — Python analytics ecosystem
 - **Power BI** — stakeholder-friendly BI storytelling

----

-## ❓ FAQ

-### Does this project require MySQL?
-No. The dashboard can run from CSV input, but MySQL is recommended for the SQL analytics workflow.

-### Is forecasting mandatory?
-No. The forecast section is optional and becomes active only when compatible forecast files are provided.

-### Can I add Power BI visuals to this project?
-Yes.
-Use the dedicated **Power BI Screenshots** section or add your Power BI share link in the Project Links section.

-### Is this project portfolio-ready?
-Yes.
-It demonstrates Python, SQL, Streamlit, visualization, and business insight generation in one end-to-end workflow.

----

 ### ⭐ If you found this project useful, give it a star! ⭐